algebra_with_sympy

 2. To use in a running python session issue the following command : from algebra_with_sympy import *.
 This will also import the SymPy tools.

 3. If you want to isolate this tool from the global namespace you are working with change the import statement to import algebra_with_sympy as spa, where spa stands for "SymPy Algebra".
 Then all calls would be made to spa.funcname().
+WARNING: Doing this makes shorthand equation input and control of interactive output formats unavailable.
+To recover this functionality the following code must be run in the interactive session.

 Try in binder